GoraNetwork/doc/app_specific_oracle.rst

 required, oracle programs are written explicitly in C or any language that compiles to Web Assembly.

-**************************
-Architecture of Gora ASO's
-**************************
+***********************************
+Gora ASO architecture and workflow
+***********************************

 [TODO: ASO architecture diagram]

-Gora's app-specific oracle can be viewed as having two essential parts: an ASO smart contract and an *executor*.
-ASO smart contract contains an oracle program and custom configuration required by customer for their specific use case.
-Its job is to receive app-specific oracle requests, forward them together with the oracle program to executor, receive responses from the executor and forward them back to requester.
+Gora's app-specific oracle relies on two key mechanisms: an ASO smart contract and an *executor* oracle.
+ASO smart contract contains oracle program and custom configuration required by customer for their specific use case.
+An executor oracle is a generic and complete oracle engine that implements fundamental oracle functionality such as distributed node management and consensus verification.
+They work together to serve web3 application requests as follows:

-An executor is a generic and complete oracle engine that handles fundamentals such as distributed node support and consensus verification.
-Customers can switch executors at any time.
-This allows for a smooth upgrade path: start with Gora-provided shared executor and progress to deploying your own when and if you need.
-A custom executor can provide extra privacy, computing power or even means to raise capital when issuing a custom token for oracle node staking and rewards.
-Ability to switch executors also comes in handy when creating failover configurations and helps smoother upgrades.
+* An application smart contract makes a request for an oracle value.
+It calls the ASO smart contract, providing request parameters (if any) and expects a call back with a response.

+* ASO smart contract combines received parameters with its configuration settings and oracle program, making a request to the executor oracle.

+* Request to the executor oracle is picked up by decentralized network of nodes.
+  Each online node runs the oracle program provided by the ASO smart contract.
+  The program queries online data sources, processes received data, performs other programmed operations as needed to produce an oracle value.

+* The produced value is submitted by each node to the executor smart contract for a proof-of-stake consensus verification.
+Upon reaching the configured threshold, the executor contract calls back ASO smart contract with the response.
+The ASO smart contract forwards the response to the application smart contract.

+Gora provides common shared executors on a number of popular public blockchain networks.
+ASO customers just starting out are advised to use these.
+When data privacy, extra computing power or control over staking tokenomics is desired, customers are welcome to setup their own executors using Gora software.
+ASO smart contract can switch executors at any time.

 ***************************
 Creating and managing ASO's